Chapter 9 : Call Me Green.

 “I already have a pair!”
 He protested earnestly, “As you should know, too, I mean-”

 “Yeah.
-Next time will sort of be our third date, too,” He waggled his eyebrows, “You know what that means.”
+Next time will sort of be our third date, too.”
+He shrugged.
+“No pressure.”

-“Too bad we’ve already been there,” I sighed, wishing I could kiss him now.
+“Buy a girl a milkshake first, jeez.”
+I said, wishing I could kiss him now.
 But I shouldn’t.
-If I kissed him, my resolve would break down entirely and he wouldn’t have to wait for the third ate.
+If I kissed him, my resolve would break down entirely and he wouldn’t have to wait for the third date.

 “Bye, Rose,” He said sweetly.
 I nodded and grinned.